 Can I write for PM magazine?

-Public Management (PM) magazine is constantly seeking manuscripts for publication, and many local government professionals have valuable information that can be shared with PM readers.
-But often having something to convey and actually conveying it are two different matters.
+Public Management (PM) magazine is continuously seeking manuscripts for publication, and many local government professionals have valuable information that can be shared with PM readers.
+PM prioritizes submissions from ICMA members for publication, but invites submissions from all those in the local government space.

 What should I write about?

-Many professionals believe that they do not have anything to write about, but just checking their calendars or appointment books could generate ideas.
+Many local government professionals believe that they do not have anything to write about, but just checking their calendars or meeting agendas could generate ideas.
 They can write about what they have been doing or the challenges they have faced.
 They can describe how they solved a particular problem—with favorable or unfavorable results.
-What may not seem like earth-shattering news to one person could be enlightening to someone else.
+What may not seem like earth-shattering insight to one person could be enlightening to someone else.

 Local government administrators can discuss views on important issues, or they can offer guidance to colleagues on matters of mutual interest.
 PM typically looks for manuscripts that have strong practical appeal.
 It does publish articles that are theoretical in nature, but many of the articles contain information that readers can put to immediate use in their own local governments.